oleksandr-vasylets/game-stores-scraper/README.md

 ## Game stores web scraper

-A simple CLI web scraper for fetching latest prices of games from different online game stores (Epic Games Store, Steam, etc.)
+A simple CLI web scraper for fetching latest prices of games from different online game stores (Epic Games Store, Steam, GOG)

 The functionality is very basic so far: